Classical Algorithms for Hamiltonian Dynamics Mean Value and Guided Local Hamiltonian Problem: Theoretical Background

 \subsection{Geometrical Local Hamiltonian}

-\begin{definition}[2D local Hamiltonian] A two-dimensional Hamiltonian is composed by linear combinations of Hermitian operators $h_X$ which nontrivially acts on the qubit subset $X\in S$ with the corresponding coefficient $\lambda_X$.
+\begin{definition}[Local Hamiltonian] A local Hamiltonian is composed by linear combinations of Hermitian operators $h_X$ which nontrivially acts on the qubit subset $X\subset S$ with the corresponding coefficient $\lambda_X$.
 Here, the coefficients satisfy $\abs{\lambda_X}\leq 1$ and are chosen such that $\|h_X\|=1$.
-All subsystem set $X\in S$ are geometry local on a two dimensional plane.
-We define the associated Hamiltonian as $H=\sum_{X\in S}\lambda_Xh_X$. \end{definition}
+Here, the subsystem set $X\subset S$ are not necessarily to be geometrical local.
+We define the associated Hamiltonian as $H=\sum_{X\subset S}\lambda_Xh_X$. \end{definition}

 In this article, we assume Hermitian terms $h_X$ are distinct and non-identity multi-qubit Pauli operators.
 Such assumption naturally satisfies $\|h_X\|=1$. computation.

 \begin{definition}[Operator support~\cite{bravyi2021classical,haah2024learning}] The support ${\rm supp}(P)$ of an operator $P$ represents the minimal qubit set such that $P=O_{{\rm supp}(P)}\otimes I_{n\setminus{\rm supp}(P)}$ for some operator $O$. \end{definition}